Malek-Dinari/3d-object-curvature-approximation-vtk/README.md

 # ApproximationCourbures3D

 ## Project Description
 This project focuses on approximating principal curvatures of 3D objects using VTK and C++ techniques.
-It is part of a workshop and aims to provide a visual understanding of curvature estimation.
+It is me trying to expand based on a workshop at my uni ENSI (Tunisia) and aims to provide a visual understanding of curvature estimation.

 ## Current Progress
 - Successfully set up a build system using CMake and Visual Studio.